hilmidemirtas/hilmidemirtas/README.md

 - 🌱 I’m currently learning javascript, node.js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me hilmidemirtas94@gmail.com
+- ✨ I'm a student at Ege University
 <!---
 hilmidemirtas/hilmidemirtas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.